emissary-ingress/emissary/docs/user-guide/with-istio.md

 Istio also provides a Prometheus service that is an open-source monitoring and alerting system which is supported by Ambassador as well.
 It is possible to integrate Ambassador into Istio's Prometheus to have all statistics and monitoring in a single place.

 First we need to change our Ambassador Deployment to use the [Prometheus StatsD Exporter](https://github.com/prometheus/statsd_exporter) as its sidecar.
-Do this by apllying the [ambassador-rbac-prometheus.yaml](https://www.getambassador.io/yaml/ambassador/ambassador-rbac-prometheus.yaml):
+Do this by applying the [ambassador-rbac-prometheus.yaml](https://www.getambassador.io/yaml/ambassador/ambassador-rbac-prometheus.yaml):
 ```sh
 $ kubectl apply -f https://www.getambassador.io/yaml/ambassador/ambassador-rbac-prometheus.yaml
 ```